qeude/Swush/README.md

 - 🎟️ Automatically retrieve APNS certificates from your keychain.
 - ❤️ Made using SwiftUI.

+## 🚀 Installation

+Download the latest release [here](https://github.com/qeude/Swush/releases) and all done 🙌..

 ## 🧑‍⚖️ License

 Swush is licensed under [The MIT Licence (MIT)](LICENSE).